Cray-HPE/docs-csm/operations/network/management_network/load_saved_switch_config.md

     Type 'yes' to confirm: yes
     ```

-The switch will then reboot to choosen configuration.
+The switch will then reboot to chosen configuration.